EURODEO/e-soh-requirements/functional-and-non-functional-requirements/functional-and-non-functional-requirements.md

   1) collect observations from station
   2) quality control/post-process(?)
   3) send to e-soh
-  * it seems that we should support observations from each instument on each station to be sent separately to e-soh.
+  * it seems that we should support observations from each instrument on each station to be sent separately to e-soh.

 ### Acceptance criteria